cobalamin, cyanocobalamin, hydroxocobalamin

 As part of supplements, cobalt is measured in micrograms (mcg).
 The average adult

-for cobalt hasn’t been set yet.
+hasn’t been set yet.

 Trace amounts of cobalt are found in most foods.
 Foods high in vitamin B-12 are the